Adekunle Lukmon

-Babatunde Luqmon Adekunle (born 10 October 1984 in Lagos) is a Nigerian footballer.
+Babatunde Luqmon Adekunle (born 10 October 1984) is a Nigerian retired footballer.

 Career

-Lukmon played as 20–year–old in the 2004–05 First League of Serbia and Montenegro with FK Borac Čačak and moved one year later to FK Vëllazërimi Kičevo in Macedonia.
+Lukmon played as 20-year-old in the 2004–05 First League of Serbia and Montenegro with FK Borac Čačak and moved one year later to Vëllazërimi Kičevo in Macedonia.
 From June 2006 to December 2008, he was under contract by FK Rabotnički where he contributed a lot to the success of the team, playing a big part in the Qualifiers to the UEFA Champions League 2008–09.

-On 22 December 2008, the Swiss Super League Club confirmed the signing of Lukmon on a four-and-a-half year contract with FC Luzern after a Swiss agent discovered him in a Champions League qualifying match against FC Inter Baku in Azerbaijan and brought him to FC Luzern.
+On 22 December 2008, the Swiss Super League Club confirmed the signing of Lukmon on a four-and-a-half-year contract with FC Luzern after a Swiss agent discovered him in a Champions League qualifying match against FC Inter Baku in Azerbaijan and brought him to FC Luzern.
 He got off to a sensational start with the team in the beginning of 2009.